 - How do institutional, and particularly legal frameworks, differ across countries?

-To answer these questions, WP 2 focuses on:
+To answer these questions, the team compared ten European countries, focusing on:

 - Institutional conditions, particularly formal rules embedding administrative traditions, reform trajectories and governmental and state structures